linked-db/linked-ql/README.md

 ## Linked QL API

-Here's for a quick overview of the Linked QL API.
+Here's for a quick overview of the Linked QL API:

 Here we talk about the `client.query()` method in more detail along with other Linked QL APIs that essentially let us do the same things possible with `client.query()`, but this time, programmatically.

-For example, a `CREATE DATABASE` operation...
+We mean, a `CREATE DATABASE` operation...

 ```js
 const savepoint = await client.query('CREATE DATABASE IF NOT EXISTS database_1');